Reilly-Lab-Yale/variant_effects_mnoon/README.md

 gnomad filters 1) filter = pass, 2) maf != 0, 3) allele number >= 76,156

+We're using gnomad v3.1.2.

 activity ref OR alt:
 (-Inf,1), [1,2), [2,4), [4,6), [6,Inf) (note first bin we would call as not active)
 - I am worried that this will lose directional effects.
+I will make separate sets of bins for REF and ALT.

 allelic skew:
 (-Inf, -1.5), [-1.5, 1), [-1, -0.5), [-0.5, 0), [0, 0.5), [0.5, 1), [1, 1.5), [1.5, Inf) (note middle two bins we would not call as emvars)